 Of course, there is a way to know.
 Of course, I’m stupid and don’t pay attention.
 That’s because there’s an indicator on the car’s dashboard that tells you where the fuel door is.
 But I usually have 10 minutes left before I’ve got to drop off the rental and it’s a mad, mad dash before I get charged a ridiculous $30 for going over the hour.
 It’s usually a stab in the dark ‘cause I have a 50/50 shot of making the right guess.

-In this photo, I’ve drawn an arrow to where you should look in the dashboard above.
+In the above photo, I’ve drawn a cricle to where you should look at on the dashboard.
 In fact, if you look more closely on the above photo, you’ll notice there isn’t an arrow at all.
 This illustrates another very important point: older models may not have this indicator.
 It’s a good thing, then, car rentals tend to be newer models.

 Thanks, Steve, for the tip!